 Last week I wrote a post about visiting Japan.
 If you are a Tenkara angler, Epidote Creek is THE reason why you need to get on a plane and fly to Japan today.
-If you’re not a Tenkara angler, well you can enjoy the photos and compelling prose, and afterwards you’ll want to go out and buy your own Tenkara rod… and a plane ticket .
+If you are not a Tenkara angler, well you can enjoy the photos and compelling prose, and afterwards you will want to go out and buy your own Tenkara rod... and a plane ticket.
 Epidote Creek is that good!

 Half The Adventure Is Getting There

 First off I rode my bike several miles from the "trailhead" (hiking is an option but riding is SO much faster) - then I climbed down several weirs (the last weir deposited me in a nice deep pool so I had to swim it) before I came to the place where Epidote Creek meets Leech River (I have 'cleverly' come up with these names because I have not been able to determine what the rivers real name are).
 Once I got to the terminus of Epidote Creek and began working my way upstream I almost immediately found a great pool.
 The overhead trees were fairly low but I was able to make a few casts and work out the kinks from my recent international flight.
 As I continued upstream the pools just kept getting better and better!

 The hardest part of fishing Epidote Creek was sneaking up on the pools.
 I was wearing neutral colored clothing but no matter how slowly I moved I spooked the fish in several pools.
 Coming up behind boulders or pressed up against cliff faces worked well but I was surprised at how well the fish could see and/or perceive movement.
 At one point I was 25+' from the pool pictured above, I was watching several large Yamame rising and I took one slow quiet step and they all darted for depths!
 Short of low crawling (a technique I would have employed if it were not for the plethora of leeches).